Collaborating with international makers to share the essence of our craft,

 born out of our own local experience in Ishinomaki, Japan

 The Made in Local initiative started as a simple desire to somehow bring Ishinomaki Lab’s designs and story to a local context, and has since grown to encompass a more thorough relationship with people (local makers and market), place (locally-available materials), and product.

-Made in Local projects are currently located in London, Manila, and Berlin.
+Made in Local projects are currently located in London, Manila, Berlin, and Detroit.
 Additionally, inspired by Made in Local, Ishinomaki Lab is also working on domestic collaborations in Japan.

 Ishinomaki Lab aims to further develop Made in Local projects with the hope that more communities can be invigorated by good design.